Geeksltd/MSharp.Docs/Basics/VSIX.md

 ## VS Ext: MSharp.Goto

-In many cases developers need to switch to definitions or references across the solution, especially when using with M# Entities in Model and generated code.
-Using MSharp.Goto, you can go to declared classes and all references.
+In many cases developers need to switch to definitions and references throughout the solution, for example between the Model and generated code when using M# Entities.
+Using MSharp.Goto, you can go to the declared classes and all its references.
-Using MSharp GoTo VSIX, you can switch to the declaration of generated classes or properties faster and more effectively.
+Using MSharp GoTo VSIX, you can switch to the declaration of generated classes or its properties faster and more effectively.
-In C# generated classes, in the Gen-Entities folder in the Domain project, you can request a suggestion in the editor by pressing [CTRL+.] over class identifier name (Class Name) or property identifier name (Property Name).
-A light-bulb pops up with the custom suggestion "Goto Definition.".If you select this, you will navigate to the declaration class to the Model project.
+In C#, generated classes are in the Gen-Entities folder in the Domain project, you can toggle the context-based suggestion menu in the editor by pressing [CTRL+.] over the class identifier name (Class Name) or property identifier name (Property Name).
+A light-bulb pops up with a custom suggestion "Goto Definition.".If you select this, you will navigate to the declaration class in the Model project.

 ![Image](images/Goto1.JPG)

-You can also navigate to this generated class by invoking a suggestion request (Ctrl+.) over class name identifier.
+You can also navigate to the generated class by invoking the suggestion menu (Ctrl+.) over class name identifier.
 You will then see 2 custom suggestions; "Where is {ClassName} used?" and "Show generated class for {ClassName}.".

 ![Image](images/Goto2.JPG)

-If you select "Where is {ClassName} used?", you can navigate to all references by selecting an item in the opened references toolbox panel.
+If you select "Where is {ClassName} used?", you can navigate to any of the references in the references toolbox panel by selecting an item.

 ![Image](images/Goto3.JPG)